-Vicuña wool: The rarest in the world
+Vicuña Wool: The Rarest in the World

-The legend: A coat of gold
+The Legend: A Coat of Gold

 According to Inca legend, the vicuña was thought to be the reincarnation of a lovely maiden who received a coat made of gold once she married an old, ugly king.
 Therefore it was prohibited for the people to kill vicuña or wear its fur, a privilege reserved for royalty.
 Since the time of the Inca, vicuña have unfortunately been victims of poaching, thus decreasing their numbers to near extinction in the 1970s.
-Thankfully, today there are strict rules and national protection measures that have preserved the vicuña population in the central Andes between Peru, Bolivia, Chile, and Argentina.
+Thankfully, today, there are strict rules and national protection measures that have preserved the vicuña population in the central Andes between Peru, Bolivia, Chile, and Argentina.

-Vicuña: Living wild and free
+Vicuña: Living Wild and Free

 Oddly enough, vicuña are not domesticated animals, mainly because they are master escape artists and exceptionally quick.
 They are shy, easily startled creatures that can run about 30 miles per hour, making them difficult to herd.
-Roaming freely in their natural habitat in the altiplanos of the Andes Mountains, vicuña have a high hemoglobin count and a very large heart in order to survive in the high altitudes about 3,200 to 4,800 meters (about 10,498 to 15,748 feet) above sea level with little breathable air.
+Roaming freely in their natural habitat in the altiplanos of the Andes Mountains, vicuña have a high hemoglobin count and a large heart to survive in the high altitudes about 3,200 to 4,800 meters (about 10,498 to 15,748 feet) above sea level with little breathable air.
 It stands only about 1.5 meters tall (5 feet) and typically weighs less than 150 pounds.
-Vicuña have an unusually fine and warm coat that protects them from the freezing nights of their natural habitat.
+Vicuñas have an unusually fine and warm coat that protects them from the freezing nights of their natural habitat.

-Wrapped in luxury
+Wrapped in Luxury

 Vicuña wool is the finest and rarest natural fiber in the world.
 One strand of vicuña wool measures between 12 microns, which is 12 thousandths of a millimeter.
-That is about 7 microns finer that the best cashmere!
+That is about 7 microns finer than the best cashmere!
 But this isn’t the only reason apparel made from vicuña wool is so coveted and expensive.
 One vicuña will only produce about half a kilo (about 1.1 pounds) of wool a year, and the fibers are so fragile that they cannot be dyed or treated with any chemicals typically used in the textile industry.

 Protecting the Vicuña

-Visit the Andes Mountains to catch a glimpse of the wild vicuña
+Visit the Andes Mountains to catch a glimpse of the wild vicuña.

 Katy is no stranger to the life of an international traveler.
 After graduate school, Kathleen worked in California in the legal field, but later realized that life was calling her in a different direction.
 After a short time in Peru, she fell in love with the culture, the people, the food, and the way of life.
 Now Kathleen calls Lima her “home away from home,” although she frequently visits the warm, sunny northern Peru to see friends and surf.